Gabrielle Myers Writer, Chef, and Teacher

 For over 14 years, I worked as a cook and chef for top San Francisco Bay Area restaurants and catering companies.
 I have taught English and writing at UC Davis, Saint Mary's College of California, Diablo Valley College, Sacramento City College, Yuba College, and Las Positas College.
 I have led writing workshops for the Pacific Writing Conference at the University of the Pacific, Word Spring in Chico, and San Joaquin Valley Writers, and participated in a panel at the Great Valley Bookfest.

-I am currently a tenured professor of English at San Joaquin Delta College.
+I am currently a tenured professor of English at San Joaquin Delta College where I enjoy teaching composition, creative writing, and literature courses.

-Please view this video poem from Too Many Seeds:
+This is a video from my collection Too Many Seeds:

 https://youtu.be/VttN-9GAZg0